My unforgettable Experience in Nepal

 A tale

 Around the stove, we let them, little feathers in the night.
 And still, we know that it never will be the same again.
 There are scratches on the harmony of our being.
-And the won’t go away.
+And they won’t go away.

 October 31